ShaunSpringer/Wraith/README.md

 For all intents and purposes, Angular does provide this level of functionality, and so does Backbone, with the help from a variety of different plugins.
 But Angular is rather big, has a pretty steep learning curve, and doesn’t enforce logicless views (something I feel is extremely important in such a framework), and Backbone takes a bit of finagling to get anything to work quite right.
 Additionally all of these frameworks work best when used with a library like jQuery, or Zepto to handle event delegation and DOM manipulation.

 #### Why make another MV* Framework?
-I wrote Wraith because wanted a MV* framework that didn’t depend on any external libraries, had Angular-like Model-View binding, and was super lightweight and easy to understand.
+I wrote Wraith because I wanted a MV* framework that didn’t depend on any external libraries, had Angular-like Model-View binding, and was super lightweight and easy to understand.
 Additionally I wanted to write this framework in CoffeeScript since it is easy to read, has powerful array comprehension, and is just a ton of fun to write in.

 Along the way I sought inspiration from Spine, Backbone and Angular, mixing Spine-style Models and Collections, Angular style directives, with Backbone style templating (a la Handlebars).
 All of these inspirations make Wraith a unique experience, but still feeling incredibly familiar to most frontend developers.